codil/kata-supermarketpricing/README.md

 This is a solution for the supermarket pricing kata, based on Java 8.

-Each product has a pricing scheme (a kind of strategy pattern).
+Each product has a pricing scheme which set the model to follow when we want to generate the invoice.

 Concepts like immutable objects, non-anemic domain model, lambdas and streams processing are used.